theopensystemslab/digital-planning-data-schemas/types/schemas/postSubmissionApplication/README.md

 appeal is determined

-#### 05 04 Appeal withdrawn

-At any point between appeal lodged and a decision an appeal can be withdrawn

 #### 06 Application withdrawn

 An application can be with drawn only after validation and before a decision is made